SAP/spartacus-docs/_pages/install/installing-sap-commerce-cloud.md

 The next time you run the recipe install command, the settings inside `custom.properties` are used to build the `local.properties` file, and there's no need to include `-A local_property:initialpassword.admin=Y0urFav0r!tePassw0rd`.

+# Supporting Regions in the Billing Address

+A specific configuration can be entered if the payment provider requires the `regions` field as part of the billing address data.

+Spartacus automatically picks up on the configuration and displays the `regions` field in the form.

+1. If you do not have a `custom.properties` file, create a file named `custom.properties` inside the `installer/customconfig` folder of your SAP Commerce Cloud folder.

+2. Add the `mockup.payment.label.billTo.region` key with the value `billTo_state`.

+3. Save the file.

+The next time you run the recipe install command, the settings inside `custom.properties` are used to build the `local.properties`.

+**Note** If you wish the config to be present without reinstalling, the property can be added to `local.properties`.

 # Possible Issues

 ## Failure at the Payment Step in Checkout